famiuer/famiuer.github.io/_pages/about.md

 Geng Chen (Chinese, 陈更) is currently a post-graduate student at the University of Hull.

+Hi, there!
 I was a coastal engineer in DHI China from 2015 to 2022.
-He returned to university to pursue his PhD at [Aura CDT](https://auracdt.hull.ac.uk/){:target="_blank"} in offshore wind energy and the environment.
+I returned to university to pursue my PhD at [Aura CDT](https://auracdt.hull.ac.uk/){:target="_blank"} in offshore wind energy and the environment.

 My research and personal interests include: